It4innovations/Intel-SDE-FLOPS/README.md

     $ sde64 -iform -mix -dyn_mask_profile -- ./app
     <output of app>
     $ python intel_sde_flops.py
-    TID: 0 (OS-TID: 19116):
+    TID: 0 (OS-TID: 28764):
         Unmasked single prec.
 FLOPs: 0
         Masked single prec.
 FLOPs: 0
         Unmasked double prec.
-FLOPs: 184384663
+FLOPs: 102453126
         Masked double prec.
-FLOPs: 20800
+FLOPs: 81940800
+        Instructions executed: 75126024
+        FMA instructions executed: 10242600
-    TID: 1 (OS-TID: 19122):
+    TID: 1 (OS-TID: 28770):
         Unmasked single prec.
 FLOPs: 0
         Masked single prec.
 FLOPs: 0
         Unmasked double prec.
-FLOPs: 92160103
+FLOPs: 51200065
         Masked double prec.
-FLOPs: 0
+FLOPs: 40960000
+        Instructions executed: 37448333
+        FMA instructions executed: 5120000
     =============================================
     Sum:
         Single prec.
 FLOPs: 0
         Double prec.
-FLOPs: 276565566
+FLOPs: 276553991
+        Total instructions executed: 112574357
+        Total FMA instructions executed: 15362600

 In the example, the application `app` only used instructions operating on double precision floating point values.
-Thread 0 executed 184384663 FLOPs which were unmasked, i.e. the operations (instructions) were either using scalars or the entire length of SIMD vectors/registers.
-Furthermore, 20800 FLOPs were computed using masked operations, which are operations on SIMD registers selecting only a subset of elements to which an individual operation is applied.
+Thread 0 executed 102453126 double precision FLOPs which were unmasked, i.e. the operations (instructions) were either using scalars or the entire length of SIMD vectors/registers.
+Furthermore, 81940800 double precision FLOPs were computed using masked operations, which are operations on SIMD registers selecting only a subset of elements to which an individual operation is applied.
 Since only AVX512 has masked instructions<sup>1</sup> so far, we can also conclude that `app` was compiled for one of the AVX512 flavors.
-Thread 1 only executed unmasked 92160103 FLOPs.
-The sum of all double precision FLOPs is shown at the end of the output (276565566).\
+Thread 1 only executed unmasked 51200065 double precision FLOPs.
+The sum of all double precision FLOPs is shown at the end of the output (276553991).\
+It furthermore shows the number of overall instructions executed by thread (e.g. 75126024 for thread 0) or entirely over all threads (112574357).
+Also the number of explicit FMA instructions are shown the same way (e.g. 10242600 for thread 0).
+Note that this is only the count of the FMA instructions and not how many individual operations have been carried out.
+Those vary depending on how many elements are on a vector processed by an FMA instruction or whether masking was used.\
 \
 <sup>1</sup>: The Many Integrated Core (MIC) Architecture was the first Intel Architecture with masked instructions.
 However, Intel SDE cannot emulate MIC applications.\
 \